 a = 257 b = 257 print(a is b) # => False

 The sequence of keys in a set is undefined because the hashing function used to index the keys is unspecified therefore different implementations are likely to yield different sequences.
+(Unspecified)

 The Future class encapsulates the asynchronous execution of a callable.
-The behaviour is undefined if the add_done_callback(fn) method (which attaches the callable fn to the future) raises a BaseException subclass.
+The behaviour is undefined if the add_done_callback(fn) method (which attaches the callable fn to the future) raises a BaseException exception.

 Modifying the dictionary returned by the vars built-in has undefined effects when used to retrieve the dictionary (that is, the namespace) for an object.
+(Undefined)

-Form feed characters used for indentation have an undefined effect on the character count used to determine the scope of a block.
+Form feed characters used for indentation have an undefined effect on the character count used to determine the scope of a block. (unspecified)

-The catch_warnings function in the context manager can be used to temporarily suppress warning messages but it can only be guaranteed in a single-threaded application otherwise, when two or more threads are active, the behaviour is undefined.
+The catch_warnings function in the context manager can be used to temporarily suppress warning messages but it can only be guaranteed in a single-threaded application otherwise, when two or more threads are active, the behaviour is undefined. (undefined)

-When sorting a list using the sort() method, attempting to inspect or mutate the content of the list will result in undefined behaviour.
+When sorting a list using the sort() method, attempting to inspect or mutate the content of the list will result in undefined behaviour. (undefined)

-The order of sort of a list of sets, using list.sort(), is undefined as is the use of the function used on a list of sets that depend on total ordering such as min(), max(), and sorted().
+The order of sort of a list of sets, using list.sort(), is undefined as is the use of the function used on a list of sets that depend on total ordering such as min(), max(), and sorted(). (first part unspecified, second part undefined0

 Undefined behaviour will occur if a thread exits before the main procedure from which it was called itself exits.